Marcos/marcos.github.io/_posts/2019-08-10-thread-safety-and-immutability.md

 categories: java threads
 ---

-> This post are part of my notes notes abouth the book [Java Concurrency in Practice](http://jcip.net/).
+> This post is part of my notes notes abouth the book [Java Concurrency in Practice](http://jcip.net/).

 ### Thread Safety